fokosun/Checkpoint3/README.md

 **To have a listing of all the created emojis, you need to hit the `emojis` endpoint.**

-So you can for example run a GET in [Postman](https://www.getpostman.com/) like so:
+So you can for example run a GET request in [Postman](https://www.getpostman.com/) like so:

         GET: https://emojifordevs.herokuapp.com/emojis